tshakah/esp-hal-ota/README.md

 [![MIT license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 ## Limitations
-For now only works on esp32s3 (esp32c3 in the near future).
+For now only works on esp32c3,esp32s3 (and possibly on esp32s2 - no way of testing it).

 ## Features
 - Obviously OTA updates